Ecology Service Learning Programs

 In additional to lending a much needed hand, volunteers have the opportunity to expand their worldview by experiencing the language, art, cuisine, and customs of another cultural landscape.

-Who is Right for Ecology Teams?
+Who is Right for the Ecology Program?

 What to Expect

 Upon arrival in country, you will be met at the airport by ISL staff.
-Your team’s first day will be busy with orientation and becoming familiar with your surroundings and fellow volunteers before the community work begins.
-Your team will eat most dinners out in order to relax and experience the local culture and cuisine.
+Your first day will be busy with orientation and becoming familiar with your surroundings and fellow volunteers before the community work begins.
+You will eat most dinners out in order to relax and experience the local culture and cuisine.
 You will learn a few traditional dances and explore some important historical/cultural sites.

 Recreational opportunities vary by location, but you will have the opportunities to shop for local crafts and explore geographic treasures such as beaches, volcanoes, rainforests, or caves and explore ruins, city centers, or coffee plantations, and have time for activities such as ziplining, snorkeling, or safari!